mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 {{!I-D.schinazi-quic-h3-datagram}} to a forwarding proxy.
 Each stream can be used separately to establish forwarding of one connection to potentially different remote hosts.
-Unlike the HTTP CONNECT method, CONNECT-IP does not request the forwarding proxy to establish an TCP connection to the remote target host.
+Unlike the HTTP CONNECT method, CONNECT-IP does not request the forwarding proxy to establish a TCP connection to the remote target host.
 Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries and then adds an IP header to each message before forwarding (see section